-- · Temperature and humidity should be kept constant at a level comfortable for you. - Tape cartridges should always be stored in their protective cases.
+- Temperature and humidity should be kept constant at levels listed in Table 4. - Tape cartridges should always be stored in their protective cases.
 The storage case helps prevent damage from dust and physical misuse.
 When the tape cartridges are not in use or being stored, they should be in their storage cases and stood on edge in a designated storage location.
 Do not stack cartridges on the flat side or stack other items on top of the tape cartridges.
 Handle your tape cartridges with care to reduce archival problems.

-- Tape cartridge protective cases should be kept closed except when inserting or removing a cartridge.
+- Protective cases for tape cartridges should be kept closed except when inserting or removing a cartridge.
 Contamination can build up and be transferred to the tape cartridge if the protective case is left open. - Stored tapes should be exercised at least once every 12 months.
 Run the tape from Beginning of Data (BOD) to End of Data (EOD) and back to BOD at normal operating speeds.
 Tapes stored in a warmer environment should be exercised more frequently. - Sunlight can damage the tape and the cartridge shell.
-Store tape cartridges out of the direct sunlight
+Store tape cartridges out of the direct sunlight.